 Trail Capital Plan and Guiding Principles

 Trails are one of the Forest Preserves of Cook County’s greatest assets and an important “front door” to the preserves for many people.
 The Trail Capital Plan and Guiding Principles is intended to provide a framework for making sure that our trails are always in good condition, evaluating and prioritizing upgrades to our current system, identifying critical gaps in our trail system, and prioritizing new trail construction to inform the annually updated 5-Year Capital Improvement Plan.
 The Trail Capital Plan and Guiding Principles will use the Forest Preserves’ Trail Master Plan, which sets policy, to relate to these short-term capital needs.
-It will also serve as a companion to the Cook County Bike Plan.

 Download Trail Capital Plan and Guiding Principles (PDF).